meoknu/gold/readme.md

 - [Every Request] The domain the request came from
 - [Every Request] The blockchain network the request pertains to
-- [Every Request] Any required Identity fields such as `address, email`
+- [Every Request] Any required Wallet fields such as `address, email`
 - [Signature Request] The complete properties of the transaction messages in both human readable format and the original JSON.

-Permissions can be revoked at any time from within the extension, and entire Identities can be temporarily disabled which also temporarily revokes all permissions for that Identity.
+Permissions can be revoked at any time from within the extension, and entire Walletsyyy can be temporarily disabled which also temporarily revokes all permissions for that Wallet.

 #### Extension Local Storage